-Minecraft 1.13.1 was announced on the Minecraft web site, and on the Minecraft Forum site.
-There's nothing about Minecraft 1.13.1 on the announcements Tumblr page, which appears to have been abandoned.
+Minecraft 1.13.2 was announced on the Minecraft web site, but (for some weird reason) not on the Minecraft Forum site.
+There's nothing about Minecraft 1.13.2 on the announcements Tumblr page, which appears to have been abandoned.
 There's nothing on the main Mojang blog either, but since all Minecraft news is now supposed to be on minecraft.net, this isn't surprising.

-See the client notes above for details.
+See the release announcement for details.
 If you're upgrading from a version earlier than 1.12, a Java upgrade may be required.

 Generally speaking, a Minecraft client cannot be used to connect to a Minecraft server of a different version.
 When the client detects that the user is trying to connect to an incompatible server version, the connection will fail and an 'out of date' message will be displayed.
 That said, it is sometimes possible to connect mismatched clients and servers.
 Announced and discovered compatibility notes are listed here.